hongnhung1636/info153-MCFS/README.md

 undergraduates, as this is a crucial decision that can impact the rest of their professional careers.

 Implementation:
-HTML5
-CSS
-Javascript
-Jquery
+HTML5, CSS, Javascript, Jquery

 Team members:
-Le, Hong
-Oetomo, Kenneth
-Jiang, Bian
-Guo, Luyi
+Hong Le, Kenneth Oetomo, Bian Jiang, Luyi Guo